Cryru/Emotion/README.md

 ## Requirements for Developers and Players:

-- OpenGL 3.0 or higher
+- OpenGL 3.0 or higher supported hardware
   - Or DirectX 11 if ANGLE is enabled
   - Or a multi-core CPU if the Mesa software renderer is enabled
   - WebGL 2.0 on Web
-- Be able to run the Net 7 runtime.
+- Be able to run the Net 9 runtime.
 	- If older than Windows 10 you'll need the [C++ Redistributable 2015 Update 3](https://www.microsoft.com/en-us/download/details.aspx?id=52685)
 	- For Windows 7 you'll also need a specific security update [KB3063858](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#dependencies)
-	- WASM support on Web
-- A supported platform.
+- A supported platform:
+	- Windows 32 and 64 bit
+ 	- Linux 64 bit (Steam Deck works too)
+	- Android API 23+
+ 	- Or implement your own via PlatformBase :)

 That's it.

-## Platforms

-Supported platforms are those implemented in Emotion.Platform.
-You are free to implement one yourself.
-Refer to the code for more information.

-The goal is for the following platforms to be supported:
-  - Debian 9+ x64 +
-    - Linux Mint 18 +
-    - Ubuntu 17.10 +
-  - Chromium 70+

-Currently supported:
-  - Windows 7+ x64 & x86
-  - MacOSX 10.13+ x64 (Compile with "GLFW;OpenAL")
-  - Ubuntu/Mint 20.03+ x64 (Compile with "GLFW;OpenAL")

-Note: WebAssembly support (Emotion.Web) isn't functional since .Net 7

 ### Configurations Tested On: